-Gary Totten is a professor and chair of the Department of English, and editor-in-chief of the journal MELUS: Multi-Ethnic Literature of the United States.
+Gary Totten is a professor in the Department of English, and editor-in-chief of the journal MELUS: Multi-Ethnic Literature of the United States.

 He is the author of African American Travel Narratives from Abroad: Mobility and Cultural Work in the Age of Jim Crow (2015), coeditor of Politics, Identity, and Mobility in Travel Writing (2015), and editor of Memorial Boxes and Guarded Interiors: Edith Wharton and Material Culture (2007).